Signing a lease

 1. Driver’s licence and licence number

-Section 61 of the Highway Safety Code stipulates that someone who holds a licence cannot be required to produce their licence except by a peace officer or the Société d’assurance automobile du Québec.
+Someone who holds a licence cannot be required to produce their licence except by a peace officer or the Société d’assurance automobile du Québec.

 However, someone who has a driver’s licence may use their licence as identification and to validate information they have provided, such as their full name, address and date of birth.
 Collecting the licence number is not necessary for such validation.